econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Our estimation process is computationally expensive, requiring the solving and simulation of the model given a parameter set many times.[^estim]

-[^estim]: Because our simulated moments indeed require simulation, our moment generating functions $\hat{y}_i(\theta)$ have no analytical derivatives with respect to the parameters, so we must rely on numeric differentiation and clever optimization algorithms to find the optimal parameter set.
+[^estim]: Because our simulated moments indeed require simulation, our moment generating functions $\hat{q}_i(\theta)$ have no analytical derivatives with respect to the parameters, so we must rely on numeric differentiation and clever optimization algorithms to find the optimal parameter set.
 We use the `tranquilo` algorithm (@Gabler2024), which stands for TrustRegion Adaptive Noise robust QuadratIc or Linear approximation Optimizer, to find the optimal parameter set.
 The `tranquilo` optimizer has many attractive features, such as being able to evaluate the function in parallel and estimate even noisy objective functions with many parameters, as well as being especially designed for least squares problems, such as the MSM.